B.Tech vs. B.Pharm: Comparing Career Prospects in Health Science

 How to Decide Between B.Tech and B.Pharm?

-• Are you stronger in Mathematics or Biology?
+Are you better at Math or Biology?

 Aligning with Your Future: Explore Your Options at UPES